emaphis/FunctionalProgrammingUsingFSharp/src/Chapter01/Section_04_Notes.md

 ﻿# 1.4 Recursion

+Recursive functions are define with at least two cases:
+  A base case which ends the recursive
+  And a recursive case which makes the recursive call on on simpler arguments

 This section introduces the concept of recursion formula and recursive declaration of functions by an example: the factorial function n!.

 It is defined by: